infinitivity/js-cgi/README.md

 # js-cgi  - Javascript CGI process manager
-js-cgi is a javascript CGI process manager, similar to php-fpm, for executing node.js or io.js compatible scripts behind Apache or NGINX.
+js-cgi is a javascript CGI process manager, similar to php-fpm, for executing node.js or io.js compatible scripts behind NGINX or Apache.

 This is experimental and not production ready!